 - September 2019 – 17 Policy Dialogues completed

-- February 2020 – 17 action plans derived from Policy Dialogues
+- February 2020 – 17 action plans developed based on Policy Dialogues

 - May 2020 – Third Governing Board meeting

-- June 2020 – Report on the Integration in national policies and sustainability
+- June 2020 – Report on Integration into national policies and sustainability

-- June 2020 – Consensus statement of the European added value of cross-country collaboration in the field of chronic diseases
+- June 2020 – Consensus statement on the European added value of cross-country collaboration in the field of chronic diseases